Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 The first domain is the office world described in Section~\ref{sec:reward-machines} and Figure~\ref{fig:officeleft}.
 This is a multitask domain, consisting of the four tasks described in Table~\ref{tab:owt}.
 We begin by evaluating how long it takes the agents to learn a policy that can solve those four tasks.
 The agent will iterate through the tasks, changing from one to the next at the completion of each episode.
 Note that CRM and HRM are good fits for this problem setup because they can use experience from solving one task to update the policies for solving the other tasks.

-We ran 30 independent trials and report the average reward per step across the four tasks in Figure~\ref{fig:office-results}-left.
-We normalized the average reward per step to be 1 for an optimal policy (which we pre-computed using value iteration) and show the median performance over those 30 runs, as well as the 25th and 75th percentiles in the shadowed area.
+We ran 60 independent trials and report the average reward per step across the four tasks in Figure~\ref{fig:office-results}-left.
+We normalized the average reward per step to be 1 for an optimal policy (which we pre-computed using value iteration) and show the median performance over those 60 runs, as well as the 25th and 75th percentiles in the shadowed area.
 The results show that CRM and CRM+RS quickly learn to optimally solve all the tasks -- largely outperforming the cross-product baseline (QL).
 HRM also outperforms QL and initially learns faster than CRM, but converges to suboptimal policies.
-Finally, we note that adding reward shaping improved the performance of CRM but decreased the performance of QL.
+Finally, we note that adding reward shaping improves the performance of CRM and QL but decreases the performance of HRM.
+We are not certain about why reward shaping decreases the performance of HRM.
+Some further experiments showed that HRM+RS can slightly outperform HRM under certain combinations of values for $r^+$ and Q-value initialization.
+However, HRM outperforms HRM+RS under most hyperparameter selections, just as reported in Figure~\ref{fig:office-results}.

-We also run a single-task experiment in the office world.
-We took the hardest task available (task 4), and ran 30 new independent runs where the agent had to solve only that task.
+We also ran a single-task experiment in the office world.
+We took the hardest task available (task 4), and ran 60 new independent runs where the agent had to solve only that task.
 The results are shown in Figure~\ref{fig:office-results}-right.
 We note that CRM still outperforms the other methods, though the gap between CRM and QL decreased.
-Again, HRM learns faster than CRM, but is overtaken since it converges to a suboptimal policy.
+HRM learns faster than CRM (without reward shaping), but is overtaken since it converges to a suboptimal policy.